Pugnatorr/ReportShield/README.md

 Everyday users that use ReportShield to report abuse or harmful content online, fake accounts, and cyberbullying.
 These users rely on ReportShield to be  a fair and trustworthy conent moderator.
 Their experience is directly influenced by how well ReportShield is able to moderate any harmful content online.

 **Social Media Companies**
 Are essential stakeholders because they are integration partners.
-ReportShield works alongside these platforms helping them manage reports and urging them to
+ReportShield works alongside these platforms helping them manage reports and urging them to manage reports ethically.
+These companies have a vested interest to ensure that moderation is seen as fair by its users of all demographcis.

-Law Enforcement
-Advocacy Groups
-Marginalized Groups
+**Law Enforcement**
+Are involved when a report escalates to a potential criminal matter for the user being reported.
+Or a safety issue for the user doing the reporting.
+They not only depend on the user doing the reporting but also on Reportshield to accurately vet the report for any misinformation or bias.
+If it is biased then the law could be misled to act on a faulty or an outright false or even frramed report.

+**Advocacy Groups**
+Civil rihts organizations, digittal justice movements, anti cyberbullying groups serve as not only collaborators but also ensure that any harmful online content is heavily censored.
+They monitor how efectively ReportShield protects marginalized groups and help address any systemic discrimination with content moderation. hey contribute by desiging more inclusive systems by sharing and highlighting their insights as well as statistical data.

+**Marginalized Groups**
+Any racial, ethnic, gender, LGBTQ+, Disabled, and Lingustic Minorities are crucial stakeholders as they are at the most risk of harm from biased moderation.
+These communities face far more frequent rates of cyberbullying and harmful content and are disproportionately ignored by biased algorithms.
+Our success at Reportshield heavily depends on how well and how fair our reporting tool is for them.

 **1.C.3.2 OKR 3 Metric(s) with Experiment(s)**